eurocontrol-asu/open_alaqs/documents/user_guide.md

 Since runways can be used in both directions, each end has a different number, differing by 18 (180 degrees).
 For example, a runway labeled "01" on one end will be "19" on the opposite end.
 If an airport has parallel runways, they may be further differentiated by letters like "L" (Left), "C"(Center), or "R" (Right).

-The runway emissions are calculated based on the aircraft trajectories (profiles) provided in the [ANP](https://www.easa.europa.eu/en/domains/environment/policy-support-and-research/aircraft-noise-and-performance-anp-data).
+The runway emissions are calculated based on the aircraft trajectories (profiles) provided in the [Aircraft Noise and Performance (ANP)](https://www.easa.europa.eu/en/domains/environment/policy-support-and-research/aircraft-noise-and-performance-anp-data) database.
 For more information, see [ANP](#anp-db).

 #### Taxiways